Nick-Ohman/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Relational Databases store data in a relational way, sql is how we communicate, modify, create that data

 - [ ] Why do tables need a `primary key`?
+    Its the unique ID for that table when we join them

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    foreign key

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.